 Ample provides several customization features such as custom menus and backgrounds, along with custom headers and colors.
 The threaded comments create a community-based system, where you can chat with your site visitors who may have questions about your company.
 Along with translation support, the Ample theme is a rather nice solution for your business.

-Pinnacle provides a professional looking layout with versatile settings and styles.
-Its flat design is completely responsive for looking nice on mobile devices like tablets and phones.
-Not to mention, the WooCommerce integration allows for webmasters to create full eCommerce stores, to sell merchandise and bring in more money.
+Pinnacle provides a professional-looking layout with versatile settings and styles.
+Its flat design is completely responsive to look nice on mobile devices such as tablets and smartphones.
+Not to mention, the WooCommerce integration allows for webmasters to create full eCommerce stores to sell merchandise and bring in more money.